-As at 31 December 2023, the Group complied with all financial and non-financial covenants, under the financing agreements of the Group companies with banks and other credit providers.
+As at 31 December 2024, the Group did not comply with all financial and non-financial covenants, under the financing agreements of the Group companies with banks and other credit providers.
+The waivers were received from "Pagalbos verslui fondas" for ordinary bonds as of 31 December 2024 and from Luminor Bank AS long-term for credit line as of 18 March 2025.